 It’s also worth noting that before changes in posture or spinal alignment occur, other less detrimental, yet unwanted symptoms can also occur:

 Whatever the underlying cause of one’s misaligned jaw may be, it helps to understand the specifics of the issue on an anatomical level.
-That way, one can know exactly what they are facing, no pun intended.
+Then, one can know exactly what they are facing, no pun intended.

 Naturally, the jaw is a complex and unique combination of mostly cartilage, muscle, and bone.
-The muscles that allow the jaw its three-dimensional ability to move include the following:
+Specifically, the muscles that allow the jaw its three-dimensional ability to move include the following:

 The first three listed muscles are attributed to the makeup of the jaw-closing muscles, while the last two listed muscles contribute to the jaw-opening muscles.
 Each of these individual muscles that make up the jaw has a feather-like (pennate) internal arrangement of muscle fibers.

 Unfortunately, this inability to pinpoint the exact mechanical process of the jaw makes it difficult to understand completely.
-Despite this lack of technology, this doesn’t mean certain imbalances or disorders of the jaw can’t be improved.
+However, despite this lack of technology, this doesn’t mean certain imbalances or disorders of the jaw can’t be improved.